DevnagriAI/android-sdk/README.md

 # Configuration

-Initialise the SDK in your application class and add the API_KEY from DevNagri.
+Initialise the SDK in your application class and add the API_KEY from Devnagri.

     class MainApplication : Application() {